junxit/us-congress-bills-117/metadata.md

 - 2022-05-18 — Placed on the Union Calendar, Calendar No. 252.
 - 2022-05-18 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-335.
 - 2022-05-18 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-335.
+- 2022-05-19 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.